How to Create a Seed Bed

-So, what’s a seed bed?
-It’s a small area of land that’s used for sowing slow growing veg such as cabbage, purple sprouting broccoli etc., directly into the soil before moving them on to their final growing positions.
+Before we begin, you might be wondering what a seed bed is.
+Basically, it’s a small area of land that’s used for sowing slow growing vegetables such as cabbage, purple sprouting broccoli etc., directly into the soil, before moving them on to their final growing positions.

 Why bother?
-Quicker cropping veg such as lettuce or radish can be planted and harvested, giving you a more productive use of space.
-Alternatively you may have something growing in the bed that you’re ultimately planning to plant your cabbages into (such as peas).
+Quicker cropping vegetables such as lettuce or radish can be planted in the empty vegetable beds where the slower growing plants that you’ve started off in the seed bed will follow.
+Seed beds are also useful if you don’t have a polytunnel or glasshouse, saving you filling up your windowsills.
+Alternatively you may have something growing in the vegetable bed that you’re ultimately planning to plant your cabbages into.

-It doesn’t need to be very big – about a metre square is sufficient.
-It does need to be in an open, sunny position though to give the seedlings the best start in life.
+A seed bed doesn’t need to be very big – about a metre square is sufficient.
+A seed bed does need to be in an open, sunny position to give the seedlings the best start in life.

 The soil should be well prepared – light, well-drained, free of weeds and stones.
-Check the pH – neutral is best between 6.5 and 7.
-It doesn’t need to be too fertile either as seeds contain everything they need to germinate.
+Check the pH (cheap kits are available in garden centres). pH neutral is best, somewhere between 6.5 and 7.
+Seed beds do not need to be too fertile either as seeds contain everything they need to germinate.

 To get a fine tilth suitable for sowing seeds, rake the soil gently backwards and forth when it’s neither too wet nor too dry.
 Tiny seeds will need a finer tilth than larger ones.